 People report hallucinations, delusions, paranoia, and more, although I am not sure about this because of how common it is for psychedelic users to also consume cannabis, very often together as well.
 When people experience psychotic reactions after consuming psychedelics, we must look and see if these individuals are or were using cannabis, actually have HPPD which is probably closer to migraine aura, or even experiencing manic symptoms, which does seem to occur.
 In my experience, I have yet to meet someone who actually had clear psychotic symptoms after psychedelic use without cannabis use.
 I’ve had people claim this and then upon further investigation, these people were either not experiencing psychotic symptoms or were using cannabis, usually daily.

-Furthermore, there is no research suggesting a link between psychosis and psychedelics besides research that assumes the state is psychotomimetic.
+Furthermore, there is research suggesting no link between psychosis and psychedelics besides research that assumes the state is psychotomimetic.
 In one study they described psychedelic intoxication as similar to first episode psychosis in schizophrenia, but that it was worsened when typical antipsychotics were administered.
 There is also no link between psychedelics and mental health problems, in fact it’s quite the opposite, psychedelic use is associated with decreased psychological distress and suicidality.
 There are also cancelled studies from the 60s that involved giving many high doses of psychedelics to young children with schizophrenic symptoms, showing an improvement in their life quality, to the point that children who couldn’t attend school were able to after the treatments.
 The studies were cancelled due to the political tension surrounding psychedelics during this time.
 A 2020 study on 3 case reports of LSD overdoses revealed on individual who recovered from their bipolar disorder with psychotic features with 20 years of persistent benefits.
 None of these case reports involved bad outcomes, including one report of an LSD overdose in a pregnant women.
 All of this together shows that there is little, if any, evidence of psychedelics being associated to schizophrenia.

 Cannabis vs Psychedelics